 The low layer comprises a communication module and a receiving execution module.
-It acts as the last level of the structure layer, and its role is server communication, its function includes two aspects: sending and receiving, as a receiver, the communication module needs to obtain information from the server, send a message to the world after the analytical model; as the transmitter, Agent decision feedback to Server through the communication module, information parsed once again passed to the world model, the world model is updated according to the information from the communication module.
+It acts as the last level of the layer structure, and its role is Server communication, its function includes two aspects: sending and receiving, as a receiver, the communication module needs to obtain information from the Server, send a message to the world after the analytical model; as the transmitter, Agent decision feedback to Server through the communication module, information parsed once again passed to the world model, the world model is updated according to the information from the communication module.

-The skills layer is also the basic action layer, the player's basic movements and skills was defined in this layer, such as walking, shooting, positioning, intercepting etc. The skills layer is the basis of the whole decision-making layer, and it is the bridge between the low layer and decision layer.
-But whether it is the analysis of the message, or visual positioning will have a deviation, which would impact the decision-making, we need to use the relevant algorithm to reduce the impact of errors.
-The decision layer is equivalent to the human brain, which is responsible for coordinating the team strategy, according to the world situation and make different stations, pass, dribble etc.
+The skills layer is also the basic action layer, the player's basic movements and skills defined within this layer, such as walking, shooting, positioning, intercept etc. The skills layer is the basis of the whole decision- making layer, and it is the bridge between the low layer and decision layer.
+But whether it is the analysis of the message, or visual positioning will have a deviation, the impact on the decision-making, the need to use the relevant algorithm to reduce the impact of errors.
+The decision layer is equivalent to the human brain, which is responsible for coordinating the team strategy, according to the market situation and make different stations, pass, dribble etc.